ghumakkad/blog/_posts/2017-09-14-rupin-pass.markdown

   <figcaption>First village after Rupin Pass, Sangla Kanda</figcaption>
 </figure>

 Along the way, there were many apricot trees.
 We fed ourselves with the fallen ones and moved along.
 We had started feeling tired and more hungry walking through long village route.
 We even discussed if we can borrow some apples on the trees which was very tempting.

 With the thought that Sangla is not very far, and we can have a sumptuous meal over there; we continued walking.
 By 14:30, we reached the city.

 <figure>
   <img src="https://c2.staticflickr.com/2/1928/31760801458_9d77255688_o.jpg" alt="A temple in Sangla"/>
   <figcaption>A temple in Sangla</figcaption>
 </figure>

-After keeping our bags in a hotel of our guide's acquaintance, we had a nice warm _thali_ of _dal, chawal, roti, sabzi_.
-Our guide wanted to leave on same say and we were undecided between staying one more day to visit Chitkul or to leave the same day.
-In end we left with our guide in evening bus for Delhi.
+After keeping our bags in a hotel of our guide's acquaintance, we had a nice warm _thali_ of _dal, chawal, roti, sabzi_ (such a delight it is after so many days of good food).

+So now it was time for all of us to bid happy goodbyes, while we were still deciding between staying one more day so as to visit Chitkul or to leave the same day but our guide wanted to leave on same day.
+So upon deciding to leave, we took a bus to Delhi in the evening and reached the next morning having one of the most blissful sleep the entire journey.

 #### References:
 1. <a href="https://www.researchgate.net/profile/Richard_Hughes15/publication/228983379_Cator_and_Cribbage_Construction_of_Northern_Pakistan/links/557055d208aeccd77741a19d/Cator-and-Cribbage-Construction-of-Northern-Pakistan.pdf">Cator and Cribbage Construction of Northern Pakistan by _Richard Hughes_</a>